Scanned

 class, I started taking yoga classes in other yoga

-studios that I found.
 It's been over ten years since

 Nathaniel left his body.
 I still practice yoga, just